List

 My AI engine just found my code produced 25 years ago.
 In a place I would never guess.
 Attributed to god knows whom.

 As per AI each and every scripting engine implemented by this point is suboptimal.
 And AI is right!
 There is one elegant (hardware friendly) transform that should have been employed by engine writers, but they could not handle complexity!
-Well, a lots of systems would collapse looks like.
-And what happens in some parts of the government is *very* important now.
-Naturally.

 Mon Feb 24.
 2025.